 revolution falls on her shoulders.
 The immense challenge

 The nation's cultural war turns bloody as a right-wing demagogue believes he is God's agent to start Armageddon.
 Tired of what they perceive to be the nation's fall from righteousness, millions line up behind him, and the results quickly move beyond terrorism to full-scale war.
 Drew Covington, a nationally-syndicated conservative columnist; and Shawna Forester, a liberal school-teacher are caught up in the resulting struggle, and must decide where they stand.
 Must their nation and world be rent apart in an effort to bring heaven to earth?

 "One of the best novels you will read in 2020." - Brian H from Denver

-"I found the characters insightful and endearing." – Rachel P. on
+"I found the characters delightful and endearing." - Rachel P. on Goodreads